Merkoba/Meltdown/commands.md

 >commandoc

-Make a file with all the commands.
-Provide a path
+Make a file with all the commands

 ---